ASchmidt1024/blank-ebook/blank.md

 This text will be displayed instead of the variable.
 In other words: whenever the variable TPL\_FRONTEND\_PARAMETER\_GOOGLEFONT\_LABEL appears in the template the output of the text in the "Google Font" is displayed.

 In other words, if there is a key value pair in the language file "en-GB.tpl_frontend.ini" you can use the key (e.g. TPL\_FRONTEND\_PARAMETER\_GOOGLEFONT\_LABEL) in the templateDetails.xml to display the value (e.g. Google Font).

-# Photoshop files

-As the Goodie BL4NK comes with some Photoshop files.
-In practice, Photoshop is the image editing program that many the designers work with.
-GIMP may be a good alternative for amateur designers, however, it doesn't have many of the capabilities and functions of Photoshop.
-[The following files are you ready for it](http://itr.im/psd):

-- App Icon Template [2.0].psd
-- template_preview.psd
-- template_thumbnail.psd

-The app icon template is intended to create the icons.
-It includes a Smart object to all Icons in a create slip.
-You can use it to create icon of various sizes and export them the same time.
-Size, resolution and file name are all already given.
-The other two files are intended for Preview images.